 This “life logging camera” is continuously taking pictures of a persons entire life.
 We needed to solve that not only physically with a good clip solution, but also emotionally.
 Having a camera that takes pictures of everything means it can not be too hidden or disguised or it would be a spy cam.
 At the same time it shouldn’t ask for so much attention that it would interrupt the users in their lives.
 They need to keep their natural flow, and the camera needs the right expression.

-We have been advising Memoto around everything from good material usage to clever recycling services, and will continue to do so throughout the production process.
+People People have been advising Narrative throughout the development process around everything from good material usage to clever recycling services.

-Memoto, a Stockholm based start-up had a great idea: to make your entire life searchable through images.
+Narrative, the Stockholm and San Fransisco based start-up (formerly known as Memoto) had a great idea: to make your entire life searchable through images.
 The electrical components have just recently become small and efficient enough to make a product that could be worn all day every day without feeling heavy, and take two pictures every minute of situations you otherwise would have missed capturing.
 Through an App the user automatically gets presented of the different situations in a nice and clever time line, so that one would never have to feel a stress about the amount of images.
 It currently captures the image, the time and the place, but potentially in coming versions many other kinds of data so that you can re-experience things like what music you heard in different places, how often people smile at you, or what the weather is like on Tuesdays…

 Being a both innovative and bit controversial, this product needed a balance between a number of important aspects.